DHP-stottepakke/pages/pages/dmp_supporting_info/support_06_document.md

 * Article: Alter, G., Gonzalez-Beltran, A., Ohno-Machado, L., & Rocca-Serra, P. (2020).
 The Data Tags Suite (DATS) model for discovering data access and use requirements.
 GigaScience, 9(2), giz165. [doi: 10.1093/gigascience/giz165](https://doi.org/10.1093/gigascience/giz165)

-### Will a license be assigned to your data as early as possible?
+### Will a license be assigned to the data as early as possible?
 It is not always clear to everyone in the project (and beyond) what can and cannot be done with a data set.
 Being clear about reuse conditions and assigning data a license is one requirement of the FAIR principles.

 It is helpful to associate each data set with a license as early as possible in the project, and the license should be stored together with the data at all times.
 A data license should ideally be as free as possible: any restriction like 'only for non-commercial use' or 'attribution required' may have undesired implications, may reduce reusability and thereby the number of citations.
 If possible, use a computer-readable and computer actionable license.